SAP (file format)

-SAP is a file format that stores music data from Atari 8-bit computers that uses the POKEY sound chip.
+SAP is a file format that stores music data from Atari 8-bit computers, all of which use the POKEY sound chip.
 Most popular tunes were written between 1981-1987.

 The format is similar to the SID, SPC or NSF formats, in that it is a music data format which is supported by a player, which emulates the central processing unit and sound hardware of the original hardware in order to play music.

 SAP files can be played by a SAP player or plugin, currently available for a wide variety of platforms.
 For instance, on the Macintosh platform, VLC version 2 and above, both on PowerPC and Intel architectures, can play SAP files.
 In addition, tools exist to convert SAP files to other formats.